jodinathan/dispose/README.md

-# dispose
+Are you tired of having to cancel subscriptions, timers and close controllers?

 Have you ever created an Angular Component or Flutter Widget that has some *Stream* being listened or *Timer* that are still executed after the component or widget destruction?

 Then you have to bind a variable to the subscription so you can cancel it on the component destruction?

 Not to mention that if your Timer/Stream is unique you have to cancel it before reassigning it again.

 This all happens because there isn't really a connection between your component/widget to the stream/timer/controller.

-Well, this package aim to help you with that.
+Well, this package aims to help you with that.

 The package exposes a ```Disposable``` class that has a ```dispose()``` function that clears any listeners, timers, controllers etc that were created within it.
 You can make the objects unique by setting a paramater ```Symbol uniqueId``` in your calls.